 The paragraph just mentioned is what this blog is all about.
 How does the act of embracing and overcoming a challenge change us?
 They say that diamonds are made by an intensive process of refinement.
 When I cut corners on my “refinement” process, I not only lost employment opportunities, but I missed out on seeing and comprehending acts of the world.
 Doing things the “hard way” means building a solid foundation.
 Doing things the hard way means not looking at the clock and thinking about the next task, or looking for a hack.
 I am not against shortcuts if they are overall improvements.
 But you cannot improve on something until you first know a process to its entirety.

 In the following posts, I will elaborate on how a poor southern boy from the backwoods of eastern North Carolina generated wealth and overcame the poverty statistics surrounding me by doing things the hard way.
-This blog is called “Average Joe” because that is what I am.
+The more I look around, the more I see people just like me.
 Meaning, I did not inherit any special ability or money whatsoever.
 Up until I was in my mid twenties, I didn’t even have a high school diploma.
-Now, I am financially independent with an income and net worth well into the six digits.
+Now, I am well on my way to be financially independent with an income and net worth well into the six digits.
 To be clear, I don’t have the answers for everyone, but I can share what worked for me.

 I will share my knowledge learned from investing, entrepreneurship, gritty frugality and thinking outside the box to generate passive income.
 In addition, I will share overall poverty engineering tactics learned first-hand from a guy who got out of the poverty cycle.
 I hope to find other frugal mercenaries along the way.

-Sign up for the mailing list (right side of the page) so you don’t miss out on all the embarrassing stories, personal growth, and overall character development.
+Sign up for the mailing list here so you don’t miss out on all the embarrassing stories, personal growth, and overall character development.
 Thanks for reading.
 I look forward to the relationships this journey will build.